IoanaTeodora20/the-employee-madness-react-IoanaTeodora20/ReadMeFile_Updated.md

 ### Proxy

-Watch for the port of your rest api.
-By default it will bind on port 8080 and the frontend proxy settings also depend on this configuration.
-If you for some reasons change the port of the backend, don't forget to change the ./client/package.json proxy settings as well.
+Watch for the port of your rest API.
+By default, it will bind on port 8080 and the frontend proxy settings also depend on this configuration.
+If you for some reason change the port of the backend, don't forget to change the ./client/package.json proxy settings as well.

-### Runnig the code
+### Running the code

 ```bash
 cd ./client